KXRK: Alternative (1992–present)

 The slumping KZOL, however, went through a major change in 1992, precipitated as much by events at another Salt Lake City-area station as by its own poor performance.
 In late 1991, 23 of the 25 disc jockeys at alternative outlet KJQN-FM (95.5), known as "KJQ", quit after the station hired a new general manager, making them question the ownership's commitment to its "modern music" format.
 The result was that on February 13, 1992, with the financial backing of concert promoter J. C. McNeil, many of the former KJQ airstaff, organizing as the Acme Broadcasting Company, started a new alternative rocker on the former KZOL as KXRK "X96".
 The Great Stock Company said that because of KZOL's unsatisfactory ratings performance as an adult contemporary outlet, it was willing to entertain brokering the station to Acme, which retained KZOL's sales and office staff but none of its air personalities.

 The result was an unusual format war between "new rock outlets" which ended when KJQN-FM flipped to CHR in October.
 Ex-KJQ DJs on the new X96 included Bill Allred (mornings), Dom Casual (mornings), Andrea Gappmayer (mid-day), Mike Summers (afternoon), Todd Nuke'em (evening) and Chet Tapp (overnight).
 Acme acquired the station from Great Stock in 1993 for $925,000; the application included a copy of a lawsuit filed by the former KJQN-FM, alleging that its former employees took equipment, including a live truck known as the "Milk Beast", when they defected, and that the ex-KJQ staffers used KJQN-owned trademarks and made defamatory remarks about their former station.

 Since fall 1995, X96 has hosted an annual all-day music festival called the Big Ass Show (BASh) featuring nationally touring alternative and punk bands, as well as providing a stage for local bands.
 In 1996, X96 underwent a major technical overhaul, moving to 96.3 MHz from a transmitter on Farnsworth Peak, increasing its coverage area (particularly in Utah County).

 In April 1998, Acme sold KXRK to Simmons Media Group.
 Simmons moved X96 to studios located on the corner of Broadway and 2nd West in Salt Lake City.
 In its 2006 summer double issue, Rolling Stone named KXRK one of five "awesome rock outlets" that were thriving in their markets despite a recent contraction in rock radio stations across the United States.

 In 2014, Broadway Media acquired Simmons Media Group for $11 million after having taken over operations the previous year.
 Broadway moved X96 and its sister stations to new studios on 50 W. Broadway (300 S.) in downtown Salt Lake City; the company currently houses seven stations at this location.

+In the 2020s, the station expanded their playlist to include more classic alternative songs from the 1980s, while still playing new music.
+The station currently uses the slogan, "Utah's Original Alternative."
+After the demise of the rivals KLO-FM and KHTB, X96 is the only alternative formatted station in Salt Lake City.